-I like Portugal.
-For two reasons: I already bought a good Portuguese stock once (Jeronimo Martins), but above all my brother has been living in Portugal for almost two decades as a hotelier and real estate investor.
+Obermatt CEO Dr. Hermann J. Stern likes Portugal.
+For two reasons: He already bought a good Portuguese stock once (Jeronimo Martins), but above all his brother has been living in Portugal for almost two decades as a hotelier and real estate investor.

-That's why every autumn I go to my brother's Hotel in Martinhal.
-Every time I notice that Portugal is doing better: There is a lot of building going on, especially in Lisbon, the streets are getting better and better, there are always new, refined restaurants.
+That's why every autumn Dr. Stern goes to his brother's Hotel in Martinhal.
+Every time he notices that Portugal is doing better: There is a lot of building going on, especially in Lisbon, the streets are getting better and better, there are always new, refined restaurants.
 All signs of an upswing.

 You can also see this on the stock market: anyone who has regularly invested in Portugal since the turn of the millennium now has more assets than if he had invested the same amount in Switzerland: More about returns in Portugal.